What is Colour Correction?

 We can accept projects edited in most NLEs including Adobe Premiere and Final Cut Pro.

-Components within our colour studio
+Core colour components and technology within our colour studio

-– DaVinci Resolve Mini Panel.
+– State of the art DaVinci Resolve Mini Panel.

 – We use a number of monitors including – a 5k Retina display, a colour calibrated 4k Eizo ColorEdge CG319X monitor and a 65″ LG CX TV to monitor media output for consumption by consumer audiences.